Tourism and business information center of Šiauliai district

 HILL OF CROSSES

-Approximately 12 km north of Šiauliai, near the Šiauliai–Riga railway line, an elongated hill with a low-lying area in the middle rises in the fields, entirely covered with crosses.
-This is the famous Hill of Crosses, which bears witness to reverence and devotion to the sacrifice of the Cross, through which Christ saved people of all times and generations.
-The Hill of Crosses recalls not only the suffering and death of the Redeemer, but also His resurrection and glorification, and, at the same time, the glorification of every person through the mystery of the Cross.
-Those who journey to the Hill of Crosses, pray there, and erect crosses testify to the strength flowing from the Cross, to inexhaustible hope, and to faith in God’s love.
+About 12 km north of Šiauliai, near the Šiauliai–Riga railway line, stands a small, elongated hill that is densely covered with crosses.
+This is the famous Hill of Crosses — a place that bears witness to reverence and fidelity to the Cross through which Christ redeemed humanity.
+For visitors and pilgrims, the site recalls not only Christ’s suffering and death, but also His resurrection and glorification, offering a reminder that each person is elevated through the mystery of the Cross.
+Those who travel here, pray here, and place their crosses testify to the strength, hope, and enduring faith that flow from the Cross.

-In the Middle Ages, a wooden castle stood on this hill, referred to in the chronicles as “Kula”.
-It was destroyed by the Livonian army in 1348.
-For many years, the hill remained bare.
-In the mid-19th century, crosses began to be erected on the mound, popularly known as Pilies Hill, Jurgaičiai Mound, Domantai Mound, or the Hill of Supplications.
-Local people say that the first crosses were erected as prayers to God for health.
-According to other stories, crosses began to be placed on the hill in memory of those who perished in the 1863–1864 uprising.
-After suppressing the uprising, the Tsarist authorities banned the erection of crosses—punishing those whose homesteads displayed them and tearing the crosses down.
-The faithful, however, had no intention of giving up the practice.
-Instead, they gathered in a more remote place, which became the Hill of Crosses.
-Thus, the Hill of Crosses stands as a symbol of the strength of faith that overcomes all obstacles.
+In the Middle Ages, a wooden castle once stood on this hill — known in chronicles as Kula — before being destroyed by Livonian forces in 1348.
+For many centuries afterward, the hill remained bare.
+In the mid-19th century, however, crosses began to appear on the former castle mound, also known to locals as Pilies Hill, Jurgaičiai or Domantai Hillfort, and the Hill of Supplications.
+Some say the first crosses were placed by locals praying for healing, while others connect the tradition to 1863, when crosses were erected in memory of those who died in the uprising.
+After the rebellion was suppressed, the Tsarist authorities banned the placing of crosses — homes displaying them were punished and the crosses destroyed.
+Yet the faithful refused to abandon the practice and chose the remote hill as their refuge.
+For this reason, the Hill of Crosses stands as a powerful symbol of faith that overcomes obstacles.

-During the Soviet occupation, erecting crosses on the hill was strictly forbidden, and pilgrims were persecuted and punished.
-Moreover, the hill itself was severely damaged several times: all the crosses were swept away and the roads leading to it were cut off.
-At one point, there were even attempts to flood the Hill of Crosses.
-Yet everything turned out contrary to the expectations of the occupying authorities: the more harshly the hill was destroyed, the more powerfully it revived.
-People erected crosses at night, bringing them despite danger, prohibitions, and persecution.
-Thus, the Hill of Crosses became not only a sacred place, but also a symbol of heroic resistance to the Soviets and of faith in freedom.
+During the Soviet occupation, placing crosses on the hill was strictly forbidden.
+Pilgrims were harassed and punished, and the hill itself was repeatedly bulldozed: crosses were removed, paths were cut off, and at one point there were even plans to flood the site entirely.
+Yet events unfolded contrary to the occupiers’ expectations.
+The more severely the hill was destroyed, the more powerfully it reemerged.
+People would bring crosses under the cover of night, ignoring danger, bans, and persecution.
+This is why the Hill of Crosses became not only a sacred place, but also a symbol of heroic resistance to Soviet oppression and a testament to the freedom of faith.

 This gem of Christian Europe is admired not only by believers, but also by travelers from all over the world.
 The Hill of Crosses attracts both individual pilgrims and tourist groups, and its popularity continues to grow.
 The diversity of visitors is also increasing: individual travelers usually come from Europe, while large tour groups arrive from North and South America and Asia.